Paeti/IPNeuronaleNetze/docs/research_results.md

 I think its essential, because all this papers let assume that plan the training, seperate the datasets, prepare them and train the models will take a lot more time.
 We should talk with Prof. Hartung about using pretrained weights with our planned vgg-16 network.
 The [team](https://www.researchgate.net/publication/283356929_DEX_Deep_EXpectation_of_Apparent_Age_from_a_Single_Image) which used vgg-16 used an model pretrained on the net datasets on general classification.
-This would improve our result enormous, but would take up to 5 weeks on 4 gpu's.
-Because we don't have the time for that we need to use pretrained weights, choose another nn or accept bad result.
+This would improve our result enormous because it would take up to 5 weeks on 4 gpu's wthout a pretrained vgg-16 and we don't have the time for that we need to use pretrained weights, choose another nn or accept bad results.

 Next steps I would choose:
 - __talk to Prof Hartung about using pretrained weights(otherwise search for other fitting net)__